American Cream Draft Horse

 Origins

-The only draft breed native to the US, the American Cream Draft is a rare breed with a cream coat, pink skin & amber colored eyes – all three specific traits of the champagne dilution gene.
+The only draft breed native to the US, the American Cream Draft is a rare breed with a cream coat, pink skin and amber colored eyes – all three specific traits of the champagne dilution gene.

 Modern Cream Drafts